Advantages of satellite platforms:

 - Medium (up to 5 tons and 14 kW)

 - Heavyweight (5 tons and 15 kW or more).

-At the same time, one of the most important parameters of a satellite bus is the ratio of payload mass to the total spacecraft mass.
+One of the most important parameters of a satellite bus is the ratio of payload to total spacecraft mass.
 The lighter the platform, the more payload it can deliver to a given orbit, which, in turn, ensures efficient mission completion.

 - Reducing satellite design costs due to serial production by sharing the production costs among all satellites in the series.

 - Increasing payload reliability through repeated payload and systems testing.